sparkflows/sparkflows-docs/docs/installation/windows-prerequisites.rst

 winutils.exe
 ------------

 - Download winutils.exe, a Hadoop file.
+It is needed for running Apache Spark/Hadoop on windows machines.

     - https://github.com/steveloughran/winutils

 - Modify PATH environment variable so Windows can find winutils.exe